ipspace/netlab/docs/module/ospf.md

 **Notes:**

-* The BGP module could set the link role -- links with devices from different AS numbers attached to them get a role specified in **defaults.bgp.ebgp_role** parameter.
+* The BGP module could set the link role.
+Links with devices from different AS numbers attached to them get a role specified in **defaults.bgp.ebgp_role** parameter.
 The system default value of that parameter is **external**, excluding inter-AS links from the OSPF process.
 * Management interfaces are never added to the OSPF process.
 They are not in the set of device links and, thus, not considered in the OSPF configuration template.

 ## Example